ExchangeUnion/docs/XU-TechnicalPaper.md

 **4. Preventing malicious behavior**

-Every XUD is required to stake a certain amount of XUC in an ethereum smart contract in order to be able to act as a maker or taker.
+Every `xud` is required to stake a certain amount of XUC in an ethereum smart contract in order to be able to act as a maker or taker.
 This staked XUC amount can be taken away as punishment in case of a low enough reputation score.
 Not part of the PoC.

-XUD's ID is called `nodePubKey`.
-When depositing XUC into the smart contract, XUD will write it's `nodePubKey` into the data field of the deposit transaction.
-Since it is expected that almost every XUD will run an ethereum full node, XUD can verify that a new node staked the required amount directly at handshake.
+`xud`'s ID is called `nodePubKey`.
+When depositing XUC into the smart contract, `xud` will write it's `nodePubKey` into the data field of the deposit transaction.
+Since it is expected that almost every `xud` will run an ethereum full node, `xud` can verify that a new node staked the required amount directly at handshake.

 **5. Privacy between two trading parties**

 Not part of PoC.
 As it is the case on regular digital asset exchanges, a maker and a taker should have the option to remain anonymous to avoid biased behavior and in general to just preserve privacy.
 On payment channels this is taken care of by [onion routing](https://github.com/lightningnetwork/lightning-rfc/blob/master/04-onion-routing.md).
 A tor-hidden service for order book information exchange could be an option, but would require order forwarding and slow down things significantly.
 Further research pending.

-XUD Order Book Data Structure
+`xud` Order Book Data Structure
 =============================================================

-XUD stores orders and related information in a db, the full structure can be found [here](https://github.com/ExchangeUnion/xud/blob/master/lib/orderbook/).
+`xud` stores orders and related information in a db, the full structure can be found [here](https://github.com/ExchangeUnion/xud/blob/master/lib/orderbook/).
 Two examples:

 ```
 pairs {